taniashahida-dev/taniashahida-dev/README.md

 🎓 Diploma Student in Computer Science
 💻 Aspiring Full-Stack Web Developer
-🌍 Dream: Study in Europe with a full scholarship

 ---

 ## 🚀 About Me

-I am a passionate and dedicated web developer from Bangladesh 🇧🇩.
+I am a passionate and dedicated web developer from Bangladesh.
 I love building modern, responsive, and user-friendly web applications.

 I believe in **consistent daily practice** and improving my skills step by step.